Blood on the Dance Floor: HIStory in the Mix: Packaging, release and promotion

-The singer released a film titled Ghosts, which he unveiled at the Cannes Film Festival, as part of the album promotion.
-It was released theatrically in the United States in October 1996; as for the United Kingdom, it debuted at the Odeon Leicester Square in May 1997.
+At the Cannes Film Festival, Jackson premiered the film Ghosts as part of the album promotion.
+It was released theatrically in the United States in October 1996 and, in the UK, debuted at the Odeon Leicester Square in May 1997.
 The UK event attracted fans, media and business organizations.
 It was released on cassette in most parts of the world.
 The film was written by Jackson and Stephen King and directed by Stan Winston.
 The story was based loosely on the events and isolation Jackson felt after he was accused of child sexual abuse in 1993.
 In the plot, the Maestro—played by Jackson—is nearly chased out of his town by the residents and the mayor—who deliberately looks very similar to Tom Sneddon—because they believe him to be a "freak".
 The film had similar imagery and themes to that of Thriller.
 It features many special effects and dance moves choreographed to original music, which Jackson himself authored.
 The film includes several songs and music videos from the albums HIStory and Blood on the Dance Floor: HIStory in the Mix.
 Ghosts is over thirty-eight minutes long and previously held the Guinness World Record for the world's longest music video.
 It won the Bob Fosse Award for Best Choreography in a Music Video.

-The album was also promoted with the singles "Blood on the Dance Floor" and "HIStory" / "Ghosts" as well as three corresponding music videos.
+Blood on the Dance Floor was also promoted with the singles "Blood on the Dance Floor" and "HIStory" / "Ghosts" and music videos.
 The video for "Blood on the Dance Floor" premiered on Top of the Pops.
 It centered on Susie seducing Jackson in a courtship dance, before opening a switchblade.
 The lead single peaked at number one in several countries, including the United Kingdom.
 The double A-side "HIStory" / "Ghosts" was promoted with a video for each song.
 "HIStory" was set in a nightclub, in a futuristic era, and recalled Jackson's filmography.
 "Ghosts" was a five-minute clip taken from the much longer film Ghosts.
-The double A-side would become a top five hit in the United Kingdom, but did not chart as highly elsewhere.
+The double A-side would become a top-five hit in the United Kingdom, but did not chart as highly elsewhere.